-Banks' asset quality will continue to weaken as the burden of higher rates erodes household savings buffers and low business sentiment contributes to higher unemployment.
-The labour market remains resilient while low loan to value ratios on home loans should provide a buffer to asset quality risk.
+Until then, banks' asset quality will continue to weaken as households continue to feel the burden of previous high rates and low business sentiment contributes to sluggish economic activity.
+Low loan to value ratios on home loans underpinned by the central bank's macro-prudential measures should provide a buffer to asset quality risk.